HTTP-APIs/docs/docs/src/content/tutorial/setting_and_running_hydrus.md

 ### In this tutorial, you learned about:

 1. `hydrus` - a semantic web server
-2. Using `hydrus` as python package
+2. Using `hydrus` as Python package
 3. Using `hydrus` as Command Line Interface.

 Now move on to the next tutorial _Using hydrus to make CRUD operations_ ➡️